EMPAT94/empat94.github.io/_gs/tutorial.md

 "What sort of cake?"
 I asked just to keep the conversation flowing.

 "A cheesecake, perhaps.
-My mum was set on Strawberries though," she chuckled.
+My mum was set on strawberries though," she chuckled.
 I sniggered as well, more out of formality than amusement.

 The conversation would have died then, if not for Julie.
 "My boyfriend and I were going to visit my folks.
 I was going to introduce him.
 I was quite nervous; we were going steady and I really wanted them to all like each other.
 Guess that's one thing I don't have to worry about anymore."
 She chuckled as well.
 I decided not to add my formal snigger this time.

 "Well, you'll have to worry about it as soon as we go back," I tried to cheer her up.
 Julie looked at me confused.
 Even the others did the same.

 "You do know where we are, right?
 We've been here for what, a few days already?
-I don't know how fu+king long this test run is going to last but what I do know is that Jake isn't gonna wait decades for me to come back." she growled, with barely concealed anger and sadness.
+I don't know how fucking long this test run is going to last but what I do know is that Jake isn't gonna wait decades for me to come back." she growled, with barely concealed anger and sadness.

 "Didn't you hear what Betty said?
 Time flows differently here and back home."
 I asked.
 Then I remembered that I was the one who had asked the question and received an answer.
 Others probably didn't catch on it.
 "Isn't that right Betty?
 What exactly is the time difference between the simulation and the real world?"
 I turned to the ball of light in our midst.

 "Every month in the Simulation is a second in your world.
-And every month in the Tutorial is a second in the Simulation," she intoned.
+And every month in the Tutorial is a second in the Simulation, a month being a standard 30 day period." she intoned.

 "See?
 Our time in the Tutorial scarcely counts back home.
 Once we complete the Tutorial and find an exit back home, barely a second or two would have passed," I concluded.
 I also wondered how many humans these guys must have kidnapped and tested on out here.
 Time dilation was quite convenient.

 The conversation tapered off after that.
 This time though, the people did less wallowing in self-pity and more figuring out how this new information affected their situation.
 The way I saw it, it didn't really matter how long we spent inside the Simulation.
 Even if we spent 100 years inside, back home barely 20 minutes would've passed.
 Not that it mattered to me.
 I hated being pushed around by others.
 Become a guinea pig for some weird test?
-Fu+k that!
+Fuck that!
 I was gonna bug out ASAP.

 ···